 Biosorption refers to the binding of metals or metal ions by cells, cell components or biomolecules.
 At present, biosorption is primarily used for the removal of heavy metals using biomass such as waste products (e.g., plant residues, crab shells) or algae.
 However, these biomass substances are barely selective and therefore unsuitable for enriching metals of interest only.

-That is the reason why the Biotechnology Group focuses on the selection and development of selectively binding biomolecules.
+That is the reason why the Biotechnology Department focuses on the selection and development of selectively binding biomolecules.
 These include, among others, microbial complexing agents such as siderophores, bacterial surface layer proteins (S-layers) as well as peptides.
 The latter are being selected and further developed with the phage surface display technology.

-The group investigates the following topics:
+The team investigates the following topics: